-Solution: You may be able to clean your carburetor by removing it and using carburetor cleaner to getting it working again.
+Solution: You may be able to clean your carburetor by removing it and using a carburetor cleaner to get it working again.
 You may end up having to rebuild the carburetor or replace it if cleaning does not help.
 Not all Echo carburetors will have build kits available.

 Plugged Spark Arrestor in an Echo Leaf Blower